vrizz/compression-mimo-channels/README.md

 # Citation

-If you are using this code and/or the provided dataset for your research, please consider citing us 📚 :
+If you are using this code and/or the provided dataset for your research, please cite 📚 :
 ```
 @inproceedings{rizzello2022compression,
     title={Compression Techniques for {MIMO} Channels in {FDD} Systems},